jayshreeanand/stacks-watchdog/project_info.md

 **Motivation**

 The rise in cryptocurrency thefts, with over $2.2 billion stolen in 2024 alone [reuters.com](https://www.reuters.com/technology/losses-crypto-hacks-jump-22-bln-2024-report-says-2024-12-19/?utm_source=chatgpt.com) underscores the critical need for enhanced security in blockchain ecosystems.
-Recognizing the vulnerabilities with blockchain transactions, I developed Sonic Shield AI to proactively address these challenges.
+Recognizing the vulnerabilities with blockchain transactions, I developed Chain Shield AI to proactively address these challenges.
 The goal is to safeguard users' assets and bolster trust in the platform by providing real-time threat detection and comprehensive security education.

 ## Architecture